Study skills helping you to succeed at Solent

 Digital skills and capabilities

 These sessions are designed to support your learning at Solent and also provide industry relevant skills for your future careers.
-You can also see the Guided Learning schedule at https://learn.solent.ac.uk/guided-learning
+You can see the Guided Learning Centre's schedule along with the University's wider guided learning provision at https://learn.solent.ac.uk/guided-learning.
+For further information about the Guided Learning Centre and the support they offer, please use the Ask for Help form.
+If you have account issues, click the grey button 'Access as a guest'.

 English language skills workshops for those whose first language isn’t English